sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.4.12.2 Certificate Authentication

 In this mode TLS public certificate of the client will be used to authenticate the client.
 Administrator will have to pre-provision the CA certificate in ConfigDB DEVICE_METADATA|x509 entry.
-REST server will accept a connection only if the client TLS certificate is signed by that CA.
+REST server will accept a request only if the client TLS certificate is signed by that CA.

 ###### 3.2.2.4.12.3 User Authentication

 In this mode REST server expects the client to provide user credentials in every request. server will support HTTP Basic Authentication method to accept user credentials.

 REST server will integrate with Linux PAM to authenticate and authorize the user.
 PAM may internally use native user database or TACACS+ server based on system configuration.
-REST write requests will be allowed only if the user has admin privileges.
+REST write requests will be allowed only if the user belong to admin group.
 Only read operations will be allowed for other users.

 Performing TACACS+ authentication for every REST request can slow down the APIs.
 This will be optimized through JSON Web Token (JWT) or a similar mechanism in future release.